ShipChain/transmission/README.md

 nginx reverse proxy container, along with an additional Celery worker container.
 We currently use Amazon ECS (FARGATE) for deployment by way of CircleCi and AWS Lambda.

-The Dockerfile to build for deployment is the root Dockerfile; `docker build` should generate the image as expected.
+The [Dockerfile.deploy](Dockerfile.deploy) file to build for deployment is the Docker; `docker build -f Dockerfile.deploy .` should generate the image as expected.

 ## Running the tests